 Sometimes, staff members get promoted but with a pay bump lower than what an external hire might get for the same position.
 This may as a result of strict pay grades or other company policies that limit raises.
 Underpaid employees at any level are most likely to look for a better pay rate elsewhere.

 If retention is critical to your business, it’s crucial to have a path through which staff members can advance and receive competitive pay.

 Looking to Add Talented Employees to Your Team?

-At NSC Technologies, we fully the employee retention strategies of our clients and assist them in this difficult labor market.
+At NSC, we fully the employee retention strategies of our clients and assist them in this difficult labor market.
 If your company is currently looking to source talent for open positions, please contact us today.